Sarasota Woman's Club: Seasons and Functions

 The Woman’s Club divided their calendar years into themed seasons.
 Each year, the club announced the season to come in a statement issued by the planning committee.

 In 1914 the Woman’s Club sponsored a mock court trial.
 In 1921 they held a round table discussion entitled “The Censorship of the Movies.”
 In 1924 Princess Cantacuzene addressed club members and visitors in a speech responding to Admiral Bradley A. Fiske’s statement that “of all existing matters, the one women understood the least, is war.”
 She used the club as a positive example of effective social change by women.
-The princess concluded that the admiral’s instruction that women “butt out” is misguided.
+The princess concluded that the admiral’s instruction that women "butt out" is misguided.

 The club would frequently host themed evenings, often costume shows.
 In 1916, a Mother Goose themed party raised the most funds of the year at $378.28.
 The 1919 Colonial Ball found between fifty and sixty couples—club members and their guests—taking part in the ball’s Grand March and taking home Colonial hats as party favors.
 A hat show presented in 1950 was followed by a skit entitled “The Lizzie Dash-It Hat Shoppe” written by club member Mrs. Charles Wise.
 At evenings such as that, the club song would be sung as part of the festivities.

 The 1959/1960 season’s themes were “Investment in Understanding” and “Through wisdom is an (sic) house builded (sic) and by understanding is it established.”
 The series opened on November 2, 1959 with a lecture by Dr. Alfred P. Haake, a businessman, titled “America Unlimited.”
 The season continued with book reviews, a demonstration by cartoonist Six Hix of Chicago, a performance of the Christmas play The Gift Supreme, talks, lectures, an art history presentation, and a seminar on business tips for women.

-All money raised that was not put back into the club for day-to-day expenses was given back to the town, or to state work, or other philanthropies.
+All money raised that was not put back into the club for day-to-day expenses was given back to the town, or to state work, or to other philanthropies.